 - More than half of all freelancers find project work online, an increase of 42% from the previous year

 - Over half of the freelancers surveyed reported that they prefer freelancing to traditional employment and would not go back regardless of compensation.

 Freelancers (or whatever you want to call us) have the same risks as traditional employees but with a lower amount of stress because they have more control over their workflow.
 Here, we’re talking about the risks of becoming ill or the risk of becoming injured.
 Just because freelancers don’t have to commute to their workplace like traditional employees does not mean they do not have considerable risks in their everyday lives.

 Freelancers need all of the same types of insurance as employees.
-The need car insurance, home insurance, health insurance, life insurance and yes, they need Disability Income Insurance.
-Regarding life insurance, most freelancers over estimate the cost of life insurance.
-For example, the cost of a $1,000,000 term life insurance policy for a healthy 30-year old male can cost as low as $35 a month.
+They need car insurance, home insurance, health insurance, life insurance, and, yes, they need Disability Income Insurance.
+Regarding life insurance, most freelancers overestimate the cost of life insurance.
+For example, the cost of a $1,000,000 term life insurance policy for a healthy 30-year-old male can cost as low as $35 a month.

 Certainly, there are more than just five reasons to carry disability income insurance, but the following five apply to almost everybody.

 Social Security Disability Just Won’t Cut It –